Richard Bolt (RNZAF officer): Early life and career

 Born at the Kelvin maternity home in Auckland in 1923, Bolt was educated at Nelson College from 1936 to 1939.
 His father was the pioneering New Zealand aviator George Bolt.

 During the Second World War, Bolt served with the Pathfinder Force, flying the Avro Lancaster bomber.
 He captained a Lancaster during Operation Manna, dropping food to the Netherlands in 1945.
 After the War, Bolt held two different squadron commands as the Commanding Officer of No. 40 Squadron RNZAF and No. 24 (Commonwealth) Squadron RAF.

 During the ANZUS crisis of 1984–85, Bolt was one of 16 senior retired officers and civil servants who wrote protesting the Fourth Labour Government's anti-nuclear policy.
 They were later referred to by David Lange as the "geriatric generals".

-Bolt part-owned a racehorse, Kotare Chief, who won the 1987 Auckland Cup as a nine-year-old, at Ellerslie.
+Bolt part-owned a racehorse, Kotare Chief, which won the 1987 Auckland Cup as a nine-year-old, at Ellerslie.
 David Lange was on hand to present the cup to Bolt who commented, "Not bad for a geriatric".

 Bolt died in Lower Hutt on 27 July 2014 at the age of 91.
 He was regarded as the Father of the Air Force.